Pros and Cons of Getting Two Kittens

 Cons of Getting Two Kittens

-Acquiring two kittens means doubling up on supplies – from food and litter to toys and beds.
-Additionally, caring for two kittens demands more time and effort, which could pose a challenge for those with limited resources.
+Getting two kittens means doubling up on supplies like food, litter, toys, and beds.
+Also, caring for two kittens demands more time and effort, which could be hard if you live alone or are busy out of the house for long stretches of the day.

 Health Concerns